 The Company must make estimates as to the collectability of its accounts receivable related to base rent, straight-line rent, expense reimbursements and other revenues.
-Management analyzes accounts receivable by considering tenant creditworthiness, current economic trends, including the impact of the COVID-19 pandemic on tenants' businesses, and changes in tenants' payment patterns when evaluating the adequacy of the allowance for doubtful accounts receivable.
+Management analyzes accounts receivable by considering tenant creditworthiness, current economic trends and changes in tenants' payment patterns when evaluating the adequacy of the allowance for doubtful accounts receivable.
 The Company also provides an allowance for future credit losses of the deferred straight-line rents receivable.
-The allowance for doubtful accounts at March 31, 2022 and December 31, 2021 was approximately \$18.6 million and \$18.4 million, respectively.
+The allowance for doubtful accounts at March 31, 2023 and December 31, 2022 was approximately \$16.3 million and \$15.7 million, respectively.